-Even though interest in Bitcoin is growing, many believe the crypto world remains mysterious and incomprehensible.
-While more poorly imported terms like "currency" or "coin" cause fundamental discussions, but at least sound familiar, most people only understand stationary when it comes to terms like "Altcoins," "Hodln," "Fomo," or "Defi."
-Fatpigsignals explains some basic terms so that the next time you have a small talk with a crypto enthusiast, you can at least guess what the other person is talking about.
+While more poorly imported terms like "currency" or "coin" cause fundamental discussions, but at least sound familiar, most people only understand stationary when it comes to terms like "Altcoins," "Hodl", "Fomo," or "Defi."
+Fat Pig Signals explains some basic terms so that the next time you have a small talk with a crypto enthusiast, you can at least guess what the other person is talking about.

 Altcoins are the alternative cryptocurrencies apart from Bitcoin.
 They are considered even riskier, as the price development is significantly more volatile than with Bitcoin, but at the same time promise greater profits in a short time.
 Even though some more prominent altcoins are in the process of emancipating themselves, their price is heavily dependent on Bitcoin.
 However, the wave-like price movements are sometimes delayed by a few weeks.

 If Bitcoin crashes, the altcoins usually crash even more complex.
 If the Bitcoin value explodes, the altcoins also have a hard time because the money flows into the less risky largest cryptocurrency.
-If Bitcoin is stable and the sentiment is positive, the time has come for fat Altcoins profits.
-This is then referred to as "altcoin season."
+On the other hand, if Bitcoin is stable and the sentiment is positive, the time has come for fat Altcoins profits.
+This is referred to as "altcoin season."